usathyan/Dive/README.md

   }
 ```

-### Additional Setup for Youtube-dl
+### Additional Setup for mcp-youtube

-Youtube-dl requires the yt-dlp package.
+mcp-youtube requires the yt-dlp package.
 Install it based on your operating system:

 #### Windows
 ```bash